Blythe Janowiak, Ph.D.

 Labs and Facilities

-Janowiak welcomes graduate and undergraduate students in my laboratory with interest in the biochemistry of pathogenic bacteria.
+The Janowiak lab, currently located in Schwitalla Hall (room M212), welcomes graduate and undergraduate students in the laboratory with interest in the biochemistry of pathogenic bacteria.
 Research projects include the opportunity to study select Gram-positive pathogens using a variety of biochemical, microbiological, cellular, biophysical, and molecular techniques.
-Students interested are welcome to contact me about current research opportunities in my laboratory.
+Students interested are welcome to contact the lab about current research opportunities in the laboratory.

 Publications and Media Placements